google/node-sec-roadmap/chapter-1/threat-UIR.md

 colorize console output.
 HTTP response handling code will probably not load `colors` so an untrusted input will probably not reach `colors.setTheme`.
+If an attacker can control the argument to `setTheme` then they can load an arbitrary JavaScript source file or C++ addon.

 The popular [browserlist][browserlist dyn load] module takes part of a query string and treats it as a module name: